-Bruising and swelling of eye area: You may have swelling and bruising around your eyes.
-This will subside after several days.
-However, if your eyes become very painful and the swelling increases, please contact us directly for advice.
+Bruising and swelling of eye area: You may have swelling and bruising around your eyes - this is rare and may represent an emergency, if your eyes become very painful and the swelling increases, please contact us directly for advice.

 Pain: Your nose may feel tender and you may suffer a headache.
 This is normal as your nose will be congested for the next 2-3 weeks until the internal swelling has settled down.
 You will be given some painkillers to take home, Paracetamol and Codeine are typically provided, Ibuprofen may also be used if needed.